-Aside from the trailers that popped up in 2008 for what was a sequel, there are two trailers for the game Beyond Good and Evil 2 has morphed into, each released at the past two editions of E3 in 2017 and 2018.
+Aside from the trailers that popped up in 2008 for what was a sequel, there are two trailers for the game Beyond Good and Evil 2 has morphed into.
+Each one was released at the past two editions of E3 in 2017 and 2018.

 The E3 2018 trailer illustrates the camaraderie of the Gada’s crew through a series of charming interactions before a blistering ice storm ruins the party.
 A few explosions later, a massive Alpha Section ship appears, and an ominous katana-wielding Jade shows up.

 Beyond Good and Evil 2 News

 Back in June 2018, Ubisoft announced a partnership with HitRECord, a company specialized in collaborative media production and owned by none other than actor Joseph Gordon-Levitt.
-The collaboration was dubbed the Space Monkey Program and represents a direct conduit between the developers and fans.
+The collaboration was dubbed the Space Monkey Program and represented a direct conduit between the developers and fans.

 The idea is for members of the Beyond Good and Evil 2 community to contribute anything from artwork to music.
-Creators can then team up, finesse their work before submitting it to the program with the chance of their creations making it into the final game and bagging a paycheck in the process.
+Creators can then team up, perfect their work before submitting it to the program with the chance of their creations, making it into the final game, and bagging a paycheck in the process.

 Ubisoft is also running episodic live streams under the guise of the Space Monkey Report highlighting development progress through interviews and updates.

 The Final Word

-Ubisoft has open-world pedigree.
+Ubisoft has an open-world pedigree.
 We need only look at Watch Dogs 3, which weathered a whirlpool of criticism but altogether offered an immersive and vibrant rendition of San Francisco.

 The hope is that by marrying Ancil’s proven ability to craft compelling narratives and Ubisoft’s exponentially impressive technical prowess, Beyond Good and Evil 2 will live up to fan expectations while retaining the character and charm that characterized the original.